top of page

 Helga & Flower

-Don't be fooled by the names, Helga and Flower are two of the three male roosters here at the sanctuary.
-Rescued by a group of local volunteers, Helga and Flower were taken from a slaughterhouse with just minutes to spare.
-After a brief stint in fabulous Hollywood apartment, they made it to the sanctuary just in time for Thanksgiving in 2017.
+Don’t be fooled by the names, Helga and Flower were two of the three male roosters here at the sanctuary.
+Rescued by a group of local volunteers, they were taken from a slaughterhouse with just minutes to spare.
+After a brief stint in a fabulous Hollywood apartment, they made it to the sanctuary just in time for Thanksgiving in 2017.

-Despite being caged in a slaughterhouse for much of their young lives, Helga and Flower are two of the most lovable, social roosters you'll ever meet.
-When you come to the sanctuary, don't pass up the opportunity to get a lap dance - sit with them in their pen and they'll climb right up on your lap for some attention!
+Despite being caged in a slaughterhouse for much of their young lives, Helga and Flower became two of the most lovable, social roosters you could ever meet.
+When visitors came to the sanctuary, they never passed up the chance to get a “lap dance.”
+Sit with them in their pen and they would climb right up for some attention.

 bottom of page